 It is mandatory to have health insurance in Germany for the whole duration of your stay.
 There are 2 possible ways to go; public or private.
 When enrolling into a German university, you will have go public.
 You will also need the confirmation when applying for your residence permit.
 It is important to take care of your health insurance situation before you come to Germany.
 Public health insurance for students costs about 80€/month until you reach the age of 30.

-If you fall in the following categories, you are allowed go for (cheaper) private insurance:
+If you fall in the following categories, you are allowed go for (cheaper) private insurance, also called expat health insurance in Germany, or incoming insurance.:

 - language students (e.g. in preparation of a language test)